OpenSimTools/RaceDirector/docs/Plugins/PitCrew.md

 ```
 --RaceDirector.PitCrew.Plugin:Enabled=true --RaceDirector.PitCrew.Plugin:ServerUrl=ws://myserver:8042/
 ```

+The only necessary configuration is the `ServerUrl`.
+Other parameters have sensible defaults:
+- `TelemetryThrottling` is the maximum frequency that the client will send telemetry to the server.
+- `MaxMenuNavigationWait` is needed because some games don't expose the selected item in the pit menu and we need to use some heuristics to guess where we are.
+This parameter determines the maximum time that we'll wait for a change before assuming that nothing observable happened.
+   It is important for this value to be large enough to be able to see some telemetry data (at least double the `PollingInterval` for the game).

 PitCrew relies on the [DeviceIO plugin](DeviceIO.md) to control the pit menu.
 Make sure that it is configured correctly.